Generic name: pembrolizumab [ PEM-broe-LIZ-ue-mab ]

-Common Keytruda side effects may include:
+Common Keytruda side effects (some are more likely with combination chemotherapy) may include:

-nausea, vomiting, stomach pain, loss of appetite, diarrhea, constipation;
+nausea, vomiting, stomach pain, loss of appetite, diarrhea, constipation, weight loss;

-low sodium levels, abnormal liver function tests;
+low blood sodium levels, abnormal thyroid, liver and kidney function tests;

-fever, cough, feeling short of breath;
+cough, hoarse voice, feeling short of breath;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.